mmohamud92/payment-gateway-challenge-dotnet/README.md

 While the PaymentGateway solution fulfils the requirements for this take-home task, there are several areas for improvement if transitioning to a production-ready system:

 - **Persistence:**
-  Currently, the application uses an in-memory store (IMemoryCache) for storing payment data.
+  Currently, the application uses an in-memory store (`IMemoryCache`) for storing payment data.
 In a production environment, this should be replaced with a robust datastore.
 A database might be appropriate for scalability and flexibility, or a relational database if transactional integrity is required.

 - **Resilience and Fault Tolerance:**
   The current bank service integration is basic and may not handle transient failures well.
-Implementing resilience patterns—such as retries, circuit breakers, and fallback mechanisms improve the system's ability to cope with slow or failing external services.
+Implementing resilience patterns—such as retries, circuit breakers, and fallback mechanisms will improve the system's ability to cope with slow or failing external services.

 - **Merchant Management:**
   The system currently derives the merchant ID from the API token.
-A more robust approach would be to maintain a pre-defined list of merchants and their details in a secure data store, ensuring proper management and validation of merchant data rather than relying solely on token claims.
+A more robust approach would be to maintain a pre-defined list of merchants and their details in a secure datastore, ensuring proper management and validation of merchant data rather than relying solely on token claims.

+- **Duplicate Payment Prevention:**
+  To avoid accidental duplicate payments, consider utilising idempotency keys supplied by clients to ensure that each payment request is unique.
+In addition, implement database constraints (for example, a unique hash based on critical payment details) and business logic that checks for identical transactions within a defined time window - the combination will help to prevent duplicate transactions from being processed.

 - **Monitoring and Metrics:**
   Integrating API metrics with tools such as Azure App Insights/Dashboards or with Prometheus (and visualising with Grafana) would enable real-time monitoring of API performance and health, facilitating proactive management and alerting.

 - **Logging and Centralised Observability:**
-  Incorporate structured logging using a framework like Serilog, and connect it to a centralized logging platform.
+  Incorporate structured logging using a framework like Serilog, and connect it to a centralised logging platform.
 This will enhance observability, making it easier to diagnose issues and monitor system behaviour in production.

 - **Authentication Architecture:**
   Authentication is currently handled on the same server as the API via OpenIddict, meaning the API and authentication server are located in the same place.
 In a production scenario, it might be beneficial to separate these concerns into distinct services to improve scalability, security, and maintainability.